petry078/saysomething/README.md

 ## Future work

-- [ ] Work on a front end page to consume this API and print the `something` variable, really big, in the center of the screen
 - [ ] It is all about the headers, right?
 Implement security with Helmet.js (cool stuff...)
-- [ ] Implement an actual serverless database to finally end this injection hallucination of storing the user input inside this poor helpless string variable
+- [x] Implement an actual serverless database to finally end this injection hallucination of storing the user input inside this poor helpless string variable
 - [ ] Error handling, obviously...

-force redeploy